Non 'Consensus' Scientists:

 Donald J. Boudreaux, Ph.D.
 Economics, USA

 Douglas Southgate, Ph.D.
-Professor of Agricultural, Environmental, and Development Economics, Ohio State University, USA
+Professor of Environmental Economics, The Ohio State University, USA

 Frank Milne, Ph.D.
 Professor of Economics, Queen's University, Canada